 Abundant Life Wellness Center Offers 100% Green Thermography.
 This means to you:

 - No Pain

 - Non Invasive

 Introducing a Safe and Pain-Free Way to Monitor Breast Health and Other Conditions Safely and Effectively.
-We are excited to offer the most advanced breast thermography imaging available (also referred to as Infrared Mammography).
+We are excited to offer the most advanced breast thermography imaging available.
 Medical Thermography measures the heat that radiates from your body and is completely safe.
 There is no radiation exposure; rather, it is similar to a camera taking a picture of your body.
 Medical Thermography is a non-invasive clinical imaging procedure that can detect and monitor breast disease and other conditions by showing the abnormal temperature variations present in the body.